paolodenti/spring-boot-custom-readiness/README.md

 and it is allowed to fail 30 times in a row (`failureThreshold`) before the pod is considered unhealthy.

+Also, the `preStop` is set to `/actuator/notready`, to have k8s setting to `down` the readiness of the service.

 ```yaml
 apiVersion: apps/v1
 kind: Deployment